Discrete Dirac Operators, Critical Embeddings and Ihara-Selberg Functions: Appendix: Pfaffian method, Dimers at criticality and Determinants

 \subsection{Kasteleyn curvature and criticality}

-The computation of the Dimer partition function $\P(G,x)$ for a critically embedded bipartite graph $G$ is based on the following strategy (see \cite{k}, \cite{c}): define the weight function $w$ using discrete geometric information contained in the data of the critical embedding and use this information to prove that the kernel of the corresponding matrix $D(w)$ has properties desired for a discrete analogue of the Dirac operator.
+The computation of the Dimer partition function $\P(G,x)$ for a critically embedded bipartite graph $G$ is based on the following strategy (see \cite{k}, \cite{c}): define the weight function $w$ using discrete geometric information contained in the data of the critical embedding, and use this information to prove that the kernel of the corresponding matrix $D(w)$ has properties desired for a discrete analogue of the Dirac operator.
 Next, prove that $w$ is Kasteleyn flat and insert it into Corollary \ref{cor.o}.

 This approach works for planar bipartite graphs as well (\cite{k}), since in this case each Kasteleyn flat weight function satisfies $c(C)\in \{1,-1\}$ for each cycle $C$, see \cite{ku}.
-On the other hand the assumptions of Corollary \ref{cor.o} are quite restrictive for non-planar surfaces.
+On the other hand, the assumptions of Corollary \ref{cor.o} are quite restrictive for non-planar surfaces.
 By Proposition \ref{prop.dos}, they are equivalent to $w(e)\in \{1,-1\}$ for each edge $e\in E$.
-Moreover, it is shown in \cite{c} that the theory of Kasteleyn flatness can not go beyond Corollary \ref{cor.o}.
+Moreover, it is shown in \cite{c} that the theory of Kasteleyn flatness can not go beyond Corollary \ref{cor.o}, see genus $1$ example in \cite{c}, subsection 4.4.
+Examples.